 Everyone can’t get enough of Korean fried chicken wings so there’s no better news than hearing about a Korean fried chicken wing buffet.
-Available at Chicken Up, it comes complete with a wicked pairing of unlimited beers and soju, all available at Chicken Up.
+Available at Chicken Up, it comes complete with a wicked pairing of unlimited beers and soju.

-You can now feast to your heart’s content and potentially get really buzzed but do note that there is an additional charge of $20 on Fridays and that this buffet is only available at the Tanjong Pagar, Parkway Parade and Buangkok branches.
+You can now feast to your heart’s content and potentially get really buzzed.
+Do note that there is an additional charge of S$20 on Fridays and that this buffet is only available at the Tanjong Pagar, Parkway Parade and Buangkok branches.

 Expected Damage: S$15++ (women), S$20++ (men), with additional S$20 on Fridays